TheNeikos/TheNeikos.github.io/about.md

 layout: page
 ---

 Hello there.
-I haven't got a lot to talk about yet in my life, but there are a few things I am willing to share anyway.

 I'm a developer.
-Currently my favorite languages to get stuff done are *C* and *Ruby*.
-I'm currently studying at the University of Furtwangen in Germany, I am trying to get my Bachelors in General Informatics.
+Currently my favorite languages to get stuff done are *Rust*, *C* and *Ruby*.
+I'm currently studying at the University of Furtwangen in Germany, I'm currently writing my Bachelor Thesis at the ESOC.

 For development I mainly use the Vim editor and the Linux commandline.
 My preferred Linux distribution is Arch, which I am currently using.